ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 ## Supported data types
 {: #ac-integrate-go-supported-data-types}

-You can configure feature flags and properties with {{site.data.keyword.appconfig_short}}, supporting the following data types: Boolean,Numeric, and String.
+You can configure feature flags and properties with {{site.data.keyword.appconfig_short}}, supporting the following data types: Boolean, Numeric, and String.
 The String data type can be a text string, JSON, or YAML.
 The SDK processes each format as shown in the table.

 | **Feature or Property value**                                                                                      | **Data type** | **Data format** | **Type of data returned <br> by `GetCurrentValue()`** | **Example output**                                                   |